-Cases of widespread or massive human rights violations are a legitimate subject for debate in international forums.
+Cases of widespread or massive human rights violations are a legitimate subject for debate in international fora.
 Why some cases are ignored or papered over by the multilateral human rights machinery is a question which needs to be addressed.

-Another is who will decide when to intervene "for humanitarian reasons."
-The massive military response to Iraq's invasion of Kuwait was sanctioned by the UN Security Council.
-But it is one thing to force Iraq out of Kuwait, and quite another to force Saddam Hussein out of Iraq.
+Another question is who will decide when to intervene "for humanitarian reasons".
+The huge military response to Iraq's invasion of Kuwait was sanctioned by the UN Security Council.
+But, one thing is to force Iraq out of Kuwait and quite another is to force Saddam Hussein out of Iraq.
 The first was the public, official reason for the Gulf War; the second was its undeclared or unspoken objective.
-The results so far have been mixed.
-On the one hand, Iraq is out of Kuwait; on the other, Saddam Hussein is still the head of Iraq's government, a diminished government to be sure, but a government which is still in power.
+But the results have been mixed.
+On the one hand, Iraq is out of Kuwait; on the other, Saddam Hussein is still the head of Iraq's government, a diminished government to be sure, but a government still in power.

-This situation poses some interesting questions regarding the so-called right (some have even described it as a duty) to intervene for humanitarian purposes.
-The people of Iraq were to be saved from their own ruler, but the ruler has been saved -or saved himself-while his people have not been spared.
+The Iraqi case poses some interesting questions regarding the so-called right (some have even described it as a duty) to intervene for humanitarian purposes.
+The people of Iraq were to be saved from their own ruler, but the ruler has been saved -or has saved himself-while his people have not been spared.

-There are many historical examples of military action taken in response to a non-military threat to one's own security.
-Countries have resorted to force to ensure a supply of water or foodstuffs, to preserve certain navigation rights or to gain access to the sea.
-But can human rights violations in another country be construed as a threat to one's own security and thus provide justification for intervention under present international law?
+Examples abound of military action taken in response to a non-military threat to one's own security.
+Countries have used force in order to ensure a supply of water or foodstuffs, to preserve navigation rights or to gain access to the sea.
+But, can human rights violations in another country be construed as a threat to one's own security and thus find justification for intervention under present International Law?

-What is there about the idea of humanitarian intervention that makes some of us uneasy?
-One source of concern is, who decides when to intervene and where?
+What is there about the idea of humanitarian intervention that makes so many advocates of human rights so uneasy?
+One source of concern is, Who decides when to intervene and where?
 The immediate answer is: the Security Council.
 Yes, let the new and improved Security Council decide.

-But far from being "new and improved," the Council is rather outdated; its composition certainly does not represent (or reflect) the present international order.

-Moreover, in recent years, and specifically during the Gulf War (which is often cited as an example of the "new" Council), it did not act in conformity with the UN Charter.

-In the first place, when the UN is asked to embark on military action, the pertinent decision has to be taken "by an affirmative vote of nine members [of the Council] including the concurring votes of the permanent members" (Art.
-27, para.
-3).
+But the Council, far from being "new and improved" is rather outdated, its composition certainly does not represent (or reflect) the present international order.
+Moreover, in recent years, and specifically in the Gulf War (which is often cited as an example of the "new" Council), it did not act in conformity with the UN Charter.
+In the first place, when the UN is asked to embark on military action, the pertinent decision has to be taken "by an affirmative vote of nine members [of the Council] including the concurring votes of the permanent members" (Art.27, para.3).
 And yet, decisions were approved in spite of the fact that one permanent member abstained.
-Secondly, one should remember that the Council supposedly must act, not on behalf of its members alone, but of the members of the UN in general.
+Secondly, one should remember that the Council supposedly must act, not on behalf of its members alone, but on behalf of the UN Members in general.

 And for what so-called humanitarian reasons should the Council decide to intervene?
 In cases where atrocities are being committed?
 Well, it has yet to act decisively in the prolonged agony of Bosnia-Herzegovina.
 In cases where a government is behaving in a way that is flagrantly contrary to shared human values?
-Well, there is no clearer example of institutionalized discrimination than South Africa's apartheid regime, yet the Council has never contemplated an intervention there.
+Well, there is no clearer example of institutionalized discrimination than South Africa's apartheid regime, and yet the Council has never contemplated an intervention.